 What is Excluded From Medicare Plan F?

-However, there is one benefit that both Original Medicare and Medicare Advantage plan do not cover that a Medicare Supplement Plan F policy does cover, and that’s international emergencies.
+However, there is one benefit that both Original Medicare and Medicare Advantage plans do not cover that a Medicare Supplement Plan F policy does cover, and that’s international emergencies.
 With a Plan F policy, you are covered for up to 80 percent of a foreign travel emergency (up to the plan limit), which is very reassuring.

 How Much Does Medicare Plan F Cost?